-A weapons prohibition order is issued by a judge under either section 109 or section 110 of the Canadian Criminal Code.
+A weapons prohibition order is issued by a judge under either section 109 order or section 110 order of the Canadian Criminal Code.
 The order prohibits a convicted person from using or possessing restricted or prohibited firearms, crossbows, prohibited devices, ammunition, prohibited ammunition and explosive substances.
 It is considered an ancillary order after a person has been convicted of a criminal offence.
-They can be either a mandatory or discretionary order depending on the charges with which a person was convicted.
+The order made can be either a mandatory or discretionary order depending on the charges with which a person was convicted.

 A weapons prohibition order is mandatory under section 109 where the conviction was for a specific violent offence, see list below.
 Alternately it can be issued at the discretion of a judge when there has been a conviction or discharge for certain offences not covered by a mandatory order.
 The test the judge should apply when using their discretion to issue a weapons prohibition order is whether they believe it’s in the safety interests of the convicted person or any other person.